By William Van Zyl

 13. With my lips I recount all the laws that come from your mouth [repetition, repetition, repetition].

 Another example is the Ten Commandments.
 Allow me to use a parallel.
 The Micro:Macqueen coded with Python coding language (or the Arduino coded with C++) mentioned here can be coded to follow a line (digital sensor and code).
 It can also be programmed to avoid objects in its way (avoidance using a digital sensor).
 How does the ultrasonic sensor work?
-It sends an ultrasonic pulse out at 40kHz which travels through the air and if there is an obstacle or object, it will bounce back to the sensor.
-By calculating the travel time and the speed of sound, the distance can be calculated.
-Ultrasonic sensors are a great solution for the detection of clear objects.
+It sends an ultrasonic pulse out at 40 kHz, which travels through the air, and if there is an obstacle or object, it will bounce back to the sensor.
+The distance can be calculated by calculating the travel time and the speed of sound.
+Ultrasonic sensors are an excellent solution for the detection of transparent objects.

 ARDUINO UNO AND 3 X ULTRASONIC SENSORS: How to make an obstacle-avoiding robot with three ultrasonic sensors.
 I think this is a new experience for you.
 Because we usually make this robot using one ultrasonic sensor.
 Also, a servo motor is used to turn the ultrasonic sensor left and right.
 Credit: SriTu Hobby.
 Link to video: https://youtu.be/ZGXNOFrwXqA